munificent/craftinginterpreters/book/resolving-and-binding.md

 ^code visit-var-stmt

+Before we get to the interesting code, we need another overload of `resolve()` to resolve an expression instead of a statement:

+^code resolve-expr

+Now to the semantics.
 We split binding into two separate steps -- declaring and defining -- in order to handle this funny edge case:

 ```lox
 var a = "outer";